SaharAbulikailik/Cellular_Profiling_and_Subtyping_of_Brest_cancer_TME/README.md

 This project addresses the complexity of the tumor microenvironment by:

-- **Nuclear Segmentation**: Accurate segmentation of nuclei in multispectral immunofluorescence images using MCC-UNet.
+- **Nuclear Segmentation**: Accurate segmentation of densely packed nuclei in multispectral immunofluorescence images using LoGSAGE-CBAM.
 - **Feature Extraction**: Morphometric and protein expression-based profiling of each cell.
 - **Lymphocyte Classification**: Classification of lymphocytes using a multi-layer perceptron (MLP).
-- **Tumor Subtyping**: Phenotype-driven tumor subtype discovery and association with clinical variables.
+- **Tumor Subtyping**: Phenotype-driven tumor subtype discovery and association with growth latency and molecular expression patterns.

+---

+## 🌟 Highlights

+- Introduces **LoGSAGE-CBAM**, a dual-stream segmentation model combining Laplacian-based saliency and Swin Transformer vision encoding.
+- Incorporates **curvature-aware loss** to enhance biological accuracy in nuclear boundaries.
+- Enables **cell classification and spatial profiling** using extracted cellular indices.
+- Reveals **subtype-specific immune and morphological signatures** predictive of growth and latency.

 ---